danStich/longtermCommunityMetrics/README.md

 `.csv` files are data files required to run the script

 ## Helpful hints for running script
 -There is a list of necessary package at the start.
-All need to be installed prior to running.
+All need to be installed prior to running

 -Press `<alt> + o` to fold the code and show main and subheadings